본문 바로가기

 "Apartment Polarization Deepens...
 Low Property Taxes and Excessive Single-Home Benefits"

-According to the "Seoul Apartment Inequality Map" website, recently released by the Land+ Free Research Institute and Assemblyman Jin Sungjoon of the Democratic Party of Korea, the average apartment price in Seocho-gu in 2015 was around 930 million won, the highest among the 25 districts.
-Nowon-gu had the lowest average at 270 million won, a difference of about 3.5 times.
-As of this year, a decade later, Seocho-gu remains the most expensive at 2.42 billion won, while Dobong-gu is the lowest at 500 million won, making the gap approximately 4.9 times higher.
+According to the "Seoul Apartment Inequality Map" website recently released by the Land+Free Institute and Assemblyman Jin Sungjoon of the Democratic Party of Korea, the average apartment price in Seocho-gu in 2015 was about 930 million won, the highest among the 25 districts.
+Nowon-gu had the lowest average price at 270 million won, resulting in a gap of about 3.5 times.
+As of this year, ten years later, Seocho-gu remains the most expensive at 2.42 billion won, while Dobong-gu is the lowest at 500 million won, making the gap approximately 4.9 times higher.

 When Ssangmun-dong Rose by 150 Million Won, Apgujeong Jumped by 3.7 Billion...
-Seoul Apartment Price Gap Widens Further Over 10 Years [Real Estate AtoZ] A notice regarding sales is posted on real estate near Apgujeong Rodeo Station in Gangnam-gu, Seoul.
-Yonhap News
+Seoul Apartment Price Gap Widens Further Over 10 Years [Real Estate AtoZ] A real estate sales notice is posted near Apgujeong Rodeo Station in Gangnam-gu, Seoul.
+Photo by Yonhap News

-The gap becomes even more pronounced at the neighborhood level.
-In 2015, the average apartment price in Ssangmun-dong, Dobong-gu was 250 million won, while Apgujeong-dong, Gangnam-gu was about 1.55 billion won, a difference of 6.2 times.
-This year, the average price in Ssangmun-dong rose to 400 million won, an increase of about 150 million won over ten years.
-In the same period, Apgujeong-dong surged to 5.22 billion won, nearly a 3.7 billion won increase.
-The average apartment price gap between Ssangmun-dong and Apgujeong-dong has widened to more than 13 times, compared to ten years ago.
+The disparity is even more pronounced when comparing neighborhoods.
+In 2015, the average apartment price in Ssangmun-dong, Dobong-gu was 250 million won, while Apgujeong-dong, Gangnam-gu was 1.55 billion won, a difference of about 6.2 times.
+This year, the price in Ssangmun-dong rose to 400 million won, an increase of about 150 million won over ten years.
+Apgujeong-dong, however, soared to 5.22 billion won during the same period, up nearly 3.7 billion won.
+The gap between the average apartment prices in Ssangmun-dong and Apgujeong-dong has now widened to more than 13 times, compared to ten years ago.

-According to data from the Korea Real Estate Board, Seoul apartment prices have risen by 8.48% from the beginning of this year through the fourth week of December.
-Since there has not been a single weekly decline, it is virtually certain that this year's annual increase will be the highest ever.
-Previously, the highest annual increases were 8.0% in 2018 and 2021 under the Moon Jae-in administration, but this year has set a new record.
+According to data from the Korea Real Estate Board, apartment prices in Seoul have risen by 8.48% from the beginning of this year through the fourth week of December.
+Since there has not been a single week of decline, the annual increase is expected to reach the highest level on record.
+Previously, during the Moon Jae-in administration, the highest annual increases were 8.0% in both 2018 and 2021, but this year is set to surpass those records.

-With apartment prices soaring rapidly in Seoul this year, housing instability has become a major issue, and polarization by region within the city has intensified.
-The research institute explained that the extreme polarization in apartment prices is the result of "smart single property" ownership, caused by a low effective property tax rate and excessive tax benefits for single-home ownership.
+As apartment prices in Seoul have risen sharply this year, concerns about housing instability have grown, and polarization between regions within Seoul has intensified.
+The institute explained that this severe polarization of apartment prices is the result of "the low effective property tax rate and excessive tax benefits for single-home ownership, which have led to the 'one smart property' phenomenon."

 When Ssangmun-dong Rose by 150 Million Won, Apgujeong Jumped by 3.7 Billion...
-Seoul Apartment Price Gap Widens Further Over 10 Years [Real Estate AtoZ] A chart depicting the annual increase in average apartment prices by each district in Seoul.
-Provided by Land+ Free Research Institute.
+Seoul Apartment Price Gap Widens Further Over 10 Years [Real Estate AtoZ] A graphical representation of the annual increase in average apartment prices by each district in Seoul.
+Provided by Land+Free Institute

-Regarding property tax, the officially assessed value, which serves as the basis for calculation, does not even reach 70% of market value (the actualization rate for multi-family housing is 69%).
-In addition, the fair market value ratio, which is subject to government discretion, is applied at 60%, further widening the gap between the market price and the property tax assessment basis.
+For property taxes, the officially assessed value used as the basis for calculation is less than 70% of the market price (with the official realization rate for multi-family housing at 69%).
+In addition, the fair market value ratio, which can be adjusted at the government's discretion, is applied at 60%, further widening the gap between the actual market price and the basis for property tax calculation.

-Those advocating for stronger property taxes, such as civic groups, point out that Korea's effective property tax rate is low compared to advanced countries, making property ownership less burdensome and inevitably driving up demand.
-According to the Land+ Free Research Institute, Korea's effective property tax rate is around 0.15%, less than half the OECD average of 0.33%.
-On the other hand, some argue that Korea's property tax is not low, citing its high ratio to GDP or total tax revenue.
+Groups advocating for stronger property taxes, such as civic organizations, point out that Korea's effective property tax rate is low compared to advanced countries, meaning that owning real estate is not burdensome and thus attracts demand.
+According to the Land+Free Institute, Korea's effective property tax rate is about 0.15%, less than half the OECD average of 0.33%.
+However, others argue that Korea's property tax is not low, citing its high ratio relative to GDP or total tax revenue.

-The research institute believes that as real estate inequality intensifies, assets-especially corporate investments-are being diverted from productive sectors into real estate.
-To address this, it suggests strengthening the land ownership tax while easing the building ownership tax, thereby restructuring the property tax system.
-Additionally, it recommends reducing excessive capital gains tax benefits for single-home ownership and lowering acquisition taxes only after prices and transaction volumes have stabilized, arguing that the overall real estate tax system needs to be revised.
+The institute believes that as real estate inequality intensifies, assets, especially corporate investments, are being funneled into real estate rather than productive sectors.
+To address this, it suggests strengthening land ownership taxes while easing building ownership taxes, thereby restructuring property taxes.
+Additionally, it argues that capital gains tax benefits for single-home owners should be reduced, and acquisition taxes should be lowered only after prices and transaction levels stabilize, calling for a comprehensive overhaul of the real estate tax system.

 When Ssangmun-dong Rose by 150 Million Won, Apgujeong Jumped by 3.7 Billion...
-Seoul Apartment Price Gap Widens Further Over 10 Years [Real Estate AtoZ] Apartment Complex Panorama in Nowon-gu, Seoul
+Seoul Apartment Price Gap Widens Further Over 10 Years [Real Estate AtoZ] Apartment Complex View in Nowon-gu, Seoul

-Regarding housing supply policy, the institute also suggested that increasing the supply of land-leasehold housing-where the public sector owns the land and only the buildings are sold-could help prevent capital gains from being concentrated among a few individuals.
-Nam Kiyeob, Director of the Land+ Free Research Institute, emphasized, "In Korean society, real estate is a major cause of inequality and economic inefficiency," and added, "Our economy needs to shift from an 'asset economy' to a 'productive economy.'"
+Regarding housing supply policy, the institute recommends expanding the supply of land-leasehold housing, where the public sector owns the land and only the buildings are sold, to prevent capital gains from being concentrated among individuals.
+Nam Kiyeob, Director of the Land+Free Institute, emphasized, "We must remember that real estate is the main cause of inequality and economic inefficiency in Korean society," adding, "Our economy needs to shift from an 'asset economy' to a 'productive economy.'"

-Assemblyman Jin stated, "It is difficult to transition to a productive economy while leaving real estate inequality unaddressed," and added, "I hope that the tax and supply policy alternatives proposed in this report will be discussed in the National Assembly and government ministries to help reduce unearned income from real estate and achieve housing stability."
+Assemblyman Jin stated, "It is difficult to transition to a productive economy if real estate inequality is left unaddressed," and added, "I hope that the tax and supply policy alternatives proposed in this report will be discussed in the National Assembly and government ministries to help reduce unearned income from real estate and achieve housing stability."

 When Ssangmun-dong Rose by 150 Million Won, Apgujeong Jumped by 3.7 Billion...
 Seoul Apartment Price Gap Widens Further Over 10 Years [Real Estate AtoZ]